akka/akka-persistence-cassandra/docs/src/main/paradox/testing.md

 # Testing

-There are numbers options for testing persistent actors when using the APC plugin.
+There are a number of options for testing persistent actors when using the APC plugin.
 The two main methods are:

 * Testing using the inmem or Leveldb journals as shown in the [Akka docs](https://doc.akka.io/docs/akka/current/typed/persistence-testing.html).